patelpurvip/MissionMars-briefing/README.md

 ## Background
-The scrape code gathers various pieces of information, images, and urls from different websites with information on Mars, and stores the return value in Mongo as a Python dictionary.
+The scrape code gathers various pieces of information, images, and URLs from different websites with information on Mars, and stores the return value in Mongo as a Python dictionary.
 MongoDB with Flask (jinja) templating feeds into a HTML page that displays all of the information that was scraped from the URLs listed below.

-Initial scraping and code building was done using Jupyter Notebook, BeautifulSoup, Pandas, and Splinter.
+Initial scraping and code building were done using Jupyter Notebook, BeautifulSoup, Pandas, and Splinter.

 ## Scrape Features & Information
 The scrape is initiated through a button at the center of the page's Jumbotron/header.
-The date and time of the last scrape used to gather the data currently displayed is shown at the bottom of the jumbotron.
+The date and time of the last scrape used to gather the data currently on display are shown at the bottom of the jumbotron.

 The final Flask app deploys a webpage that will feed the information from the scrape into several sections:
 1. Latest Mars News